 Training and assessment courses

-I am authorised to run training and assessment of artificial top rope permits (including abseiling).
+I am authorised train and assess single pitch climbing and abseiling permits (natural and artificial).
 Courses are organised on demand and tailored to each individual/group’s needs so please get in touch if you’d like to discuss one.
 If you’re looking for assessment there are a few things I’ll ask you for:

 - Permit application form

 - Log of your experience (personal and instructional)

 - You must have an appropriate full adult role

 Any permit can be restricted to personalise it to the level an applicant is at, or wishes their permit to be limited to.
 This allows an applicant to lead their activity within certain parameters.